orbitfin/top500-us-official-docs/README.md

 - Vector Versions:
     - Pre-processed for retrieval systems, enabling semantic search and advanced AI applications.

+#### Dataset Size

+The dataset is organized into approximately 5,713 files, occupying a total S3 storage size of ~314.57 GB.
+Below is the breakdown by format:

+- PDF Files: ~5.85 GB
+- Blocks Data: ~4.37 GB
+- Pages Data: ~1.38 GB
+- Blocks Text Data: ~290.54 GB
+- Pages Text Data: ~12.11 GB

 ## How to use

 #### Set up environment